VRService

 GetUserCFrame

-By using the function, players can implement features such as re-positioning the user's in-game character corresponding to the location of a connected VR device.
+By using the method, developers can implement features such as re-positioning the user's in-game character corresponding to the location of a connected VR device.
 This can be done by changing the CFrame of the user's in-game character to match the CFrame of the specified VR device using the UserCFrame enum and CFrame value arguments passed by the event.

 Parameters